hpyhacking/peatio/docs/api/websocket_api.md

 }
 ```

-If authenticaton was done, server will respond successfully
+If authentication was done, server will respond successfully

 ```JSON
 {